Advanced Skate Workshops in London

 Places are limited so please book in advance by completing the booking form at the bottom of this page telling us your name and phone number and the course date you would like to attend.

 The Advanced workshops will get to the technical heart of your skating.
-Asha’s expert techniques allow you to progress through each skill step by step in a way that will allow first time learning and higher level polishing to happen in the same class.
-Advanced skills don’t get ‘learned’ in a day, they are a process of mixing specific body movements in a carefully planned order so that you increase the ability each time you practice correctly.
+Asha’s expert techniques allow you to progress through each skill step by step in a way that will allow first time learning and higher level polishing to take place in the same class.
+Advanced skills don’t get ‘learned’ in a day, they are a process of mixing specific body movements in a carefully planned order so that you increase your ability each time you practice correctly.
 You will have a logical ordering of exercises (for each skill) which will structure your practice to guarantee post-class improvement.

 * backwards crossovers